Prepare for your studies

 ESN introduction week

-The ESN introduction week is the best way to start off your time in Groningen.
+The ESN introduction week is the best way to kick off your time in Groningen.
 It's a fantastic way to meet Dutch and international students!
-Get to know your way around Groningen, find out where the best bars and clubs are, learn about Dutch history, watch a comedy act and learn everything about the transport (even how to ride a bike!).
+Get to know your way around Groningen, find out where you can find the best bars and clubs, learn about Dutch history, watch a comedy act and learn everything about transport throughout the city (even how to ride a bike!).
 You can sign up online!

 ESN is a student association offering several events throughout the year for both Dutch and international students.